gworley3/gworley3.github.io/_posts/2014-07-06-protegam-ergo-fio-fortior.markdown

 And since neither was enough on its own, my brain seems to have put them together for me to get “I need to become stronger”.
 I work to become stronger, to transcend even myself when I become the greatest, because I need to in order to protect something.

-And now that I realize this, I have a better formulation: “protegam ergo fio fortior”.
-I protect something, so I make myself stronger.
+And now that I realize this, I have a better formulation: “tueor facio fortior”.
+I protect something I care for, so I make myself stronger.

+*Edited 2014-07-07 (1404763954) to change Latin phrase to "tueor facio fortior", which is more what I mean than the previous "protegam ergo fio fortior".
+Thanks to [Robby Bensinger](https://twitter.com/robbensinger) for the correction.*